cubettech/ebay-api/README.md

 # Ebay Package

-    With this package we can retrieve seller list and ebay listing details of a logged in user.
+    Package to retrieve seller list and ebay listing details of a logged in user.

 ## Requirements